centre-for-humanities-computing/DaCy/README.md

 # 💬 Where to ask questions
-To ask report issues or request features, please use the [GitHub Issue Tracker](https://github.com/centre-for-humanities-computing/DaCy/issues).
+To report issues or request features, please use the [GitHub Issue Tracker](https://github.com/centre-for-humanities-computing/DaCy/issues).
 Questions related to SpaCy are kindly referred to the SpaCy GitHub or forum.
-Otherwise, please use the discussion Forums.
+Otherwise, please use the Discussion Forums.

 | Type                           |                        |
 | ------------------------------ | ---------------------- |